Skip to Content

 Breast cancer risk factors

-The following factors indicate a higher risk for developing breast cancer:
+According to the American Cancer Society, the following risk factors that you cannot change may indicate a higher risk for developing breast cancer:

 Diagnosing breast cancer